petnica-rac-seminari/BCD-0o27-Tetris/documentation/Software Development Guide.md

 Now we are going to edit the mod_example include file to prepare it for writing our program.
 Open up the file in Visual Studio Code and do the following:
 1. Adjust the information about your module and you the author in the first comment block
    - @author: Your name an email where ppl can reach you for questions.
-   - @brief: A brief description of your module, eg. `Example file for BalcCon Cyberdeck modules.`
+   - @brief: A brief description of your module, eg. `Example file for BalCCon Cyberdeck modules.`
    - @version: 0.1
    - @date: The current date
    - @copyright: `Copyright (c) <year>, <your name>, released under MIT license` (or choose another license that suits your purpose better).